patricksrobertson/wheres_waldo/README.md

 ------------

 [https://github.com/patricksrobertson/icis_identity](https://github.com/patricksrobertson/icis_identity)

 There isn't a lot fancy going on here.
-We have a basic devise setup that then has a [https://github.com/applicake/doorkeeper](Doorkeeper)
+We have a basic devise setup that then has a [Doorkeeper](https://github.com/applicake/doorkeeper) backed OAuth setup.
+There are two APIs endpoints that are exposed: api/v1/me - This provides basic information for clients authenticating. apiv/v1/verify - This allows services to ask if a specific token/user id is legit.
+All services implement middleware that does this automagically.